Four Way To Increase Safety as a Pedestrian

 According to The California Air Resources Board, electric and plug-in hybrid cars make up 7.8 percent of all new car sales across the state in 2018.
 While this is good news for the environment, it means pedestrians need to be extra aware on the road because electric cars do not make as much noise while driving.
 Subsequently, in 2017 Wired reported that electric cars were 37 percent more likely to be involved in a pedestrian crash than a traditional vehicle.
 Make sure to look for cars and do not just rely on your hearing one coming.

 Contact The Solution Now Law Firm If You Have Been Injured

 If you were injured by a vehicle while walking, you likely have sustained minor if not severe injuries.
-Let the skilled Campbell pedestrian accident attorneys at Solution Now Law Firm help you seek compensation for those injuries through a personal injury claim.
+Let the skilled San Jose pedestrian accident attorneys at Solution Now Law Firm help you seek compensation for those injuries through a personal injury claim.
 To learn more, schedule a free consultation by calling our offices at 408-256-2871.